jEnbuska/react-proxy-state/README.md

 const eventHandlers = {doSomething, doSomethingElse}
 const ContextProvider = createProvider(initialState, eventHandlers);
 ```
-Eventhandlers must be defined as functions that return a new function.
+Eventhandlers must be defined as ***higher order functions***.
-When ever a Component invokes these eventHandlers, it's result is invoked with a ***context state proxy as argument*** as the first arguments.
+When ever a Component invokes these eventHandlers, it's result is invoked with a ***context state proxy as 1st argument***.

-ContextProviders transforms eventHandlers, into a simple function, before they are server to components:
+ContextProviders simply transforms eventHandlers, into a reqular function, before they are server to components:
 ```
 const before = (...params) => proxy => {...};
 const after = (...params) => before(...param)(proxy);